 Why is this important?

-This is one reason why I strongly encourage you to adopt the ketogenic diet when you sharply limit your carbohydrate intake to 20-50 grams per day as one way to start to lower your insulin levels.
+This is one reason why I strongly encourage you to adopt the ketogenic diet when you sharply limit your carbohydrate intake to 20-50 grams per day as one way to start to lower your Fat Storing Hormone levels.
 If you’re eating butter as part of the standard American diet with its sky-high amounts of carbohydrates, sugar, and protein, you won’t get the weight loss benefits that butter offers.

 So, the best bang for your buck comes from a combination of the ketogenic diet - along with intermittent fasting.
 Eat butter as part of this weight loss protocol - the keto diet emphasizes healthy fats.
 Butter is a very healthy fat as long as it’s from grass-fed cows.